Early Childhood Studies BA (Hons)

 How you'll study

-The programme is taught via lectures, presentations, seminars, workshops, small group work and tutorials.
+The early childhood studies programme is taught via lectures, presentations, seminars, workshops, small group work and tutorials.
 Sessions are often interactive and make use of tutor and student presentations, video recordings, newspaper articles, ICT-based learning and research evidence.
 The emphasis is on student-centred learning, which encourages you to raise questions, evaluate sources, critique theoretical debate and develop your own analyses.

 All students can choose to build a national and a European field trip into their optional studies.
 This involves an intensive, brief period of study in London and/or a major European city such as Amsterdam.

 Progress and achievement are assessed using a variety of methods, such as essays, case studies, portfolios, poster and oral presentations, analysis of interview findings, completion of directed tasks, and enquiry reports.

 There are no formal written examinations as part of the current assessment methods on this degree.

 Who will be teaching you

 Staff are engaged in cutting-edge research in a number of crucial areas of social science, including subjects of contemporary significance, such as child protection, disability, mental health and sexuality and gender studies.